zynbahmed/u2_lesson_express_intro/README.md

     ```
     Accept the defaults, **except** for the **entry point** - set this to be "**server.js**".

+   Npm init is used to create a new node project.
+Package.json contains metadata about the project.

-4. Open the project's folder in your code editor:
+5. Open the project's folder in your code editor:

     ```
     code .